RuchitJagodara/RuchitJagodara/README.md

 Welcome to my slice of Github!

+I am sophomore at IIT Gandhinagar, pursuing my B.Tech. degree in Computer Science and Engineering.

 Here's a little bit about me.
-I am currently doing my B.Tech. in Computer Science and Engineering at IIT Gandhinagar.
 For more, please reach me at my website, at https://ruchitjagodara.github.io/Quarto-Website-Blog/.

 - 🌱 I’m currently learning machine learning and some advanced algoritms in the field of graphs.